 Social Story: Use this illustrated guide to help know what to expect during your visit to the Museum.
 For Online Family Programs, a Social Story is emailed out to participants on the morning of each program.

-Young Explorer Bag: These activity bags are designed for families with young children, available for free checkout.
-Young Explorer Bags are filled with guided activity suggestions, a touch-and-feel book, and a music player to help explore the galleries.
+Young Explorer Bag: Coming Soon!
+These activity kits are designed for families with young children, available for free.
+Young Explorer Kits will be filled with guided activity suggestions, a kid friendly map, and other goodies to take through the museum.
 This resource may also benefit families with sensory needs.
-Details are available here.
-Please visit the Guest Services or Information Desks on the first floor to check out a Young Explorer Bag, or email FamilyFun@CountryMusicHallofFame.org to reserve in advance.
+Details are available soon.

 Quieter Times to Visit: While we cannot guarantee certain times will be slower than others, the early morning (9:00 to 11:00 AM) and late afternoon (3:00 to 5:00 PM) on weekdays tend to be less busy.